-Equal Educational Opportunities; Prohibition of Harassment and Bullying of Students (Board Policy 104.01)
+Equal Educational Opportunities: Anti-Bullying/Anti-Harassment Policy (Board Policy 104.01)

 The Ballard Community School District is committed to providing all students with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
 Bullying and/or harassment of or by students, staff, and volunteers is against federal, state, and local policy and is not tolerated by the board.
 Bullying and/or harassing behavior can seriously disrupt the ability of school employees to maintain a safe and civil environment, and the ability of students to learn and succeed.
 Therefore, it is the policy of the state and the school district that school employees, volunteers, and students shall not engage in bullying or harassing behavior in school, on school property, or at any school function or school-sponsored activity.